CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: RELATED WORK

-\section{Related Work}
+\section{RELATED WORK}

 The panoptic segmentation task jointly optimizes semantic and instance segmentation.
 LiDAR-based semantic segmentation can be categorized into either a projection-based, a voxel-based, or a point-based method depending on the format of data being processed.
-Projection-based methods project a 3D point cloud into a 2D image plane either in spherical Range-View (RV) \cite{milioto2019rangenet++, razani2021litehdseg}, top-down Bird-Eye-View (BEV) \cite{8403277, 10.1007/978-3-030-11009-3_11}, or multi-view format \cite{gerdzhev2021tornadonet}.
-Voxel-based methods transform a point cloud into 3D volumetric grids to be processed using 3D convolutions.
+Projection-based methods project a 3D point cloud into a 2D image plane either in spherical Range-View (RV) \cite{wu2018squeezeseg}, Bird-Eye-View (BEV) \cite{Zhou2021PanopticPolarNet,chen2021polarstream}, or multi-view representations \cite{gerdzhev2021tornadonet}.
+Voxel-based methods transform a point cloud into volumetric grids to be processed using 3D convolutions.
 Processing these 3D grids using 3D convolution is computationally expensive.
-Therefore, some methods leverage sparse convolutions to alleviate this limitation and to fully exploit sparsity of point clouds \cite{cheng2021s3net,zhou2020cylinder3d,cheng2021af2s3net}.
-Point-based methods \cite{qi2017pointnet, thomas2019kpconv}, however, process the unordered point cloud directly.
-Despite the high accuracy of the latter approaches, they are inefficient and require large memory consumption.
+Therefore, some methods leverage sparse convolutions to alleviate this limitation and to fully exploit sparsity of point clouds \cite{cheng2021af2s3net,zhou2020cylinder3d,tang2020searching}.
+Point-based methods \cite{thomas2019kpconv}, however, process the unordered point cloud directly.
+Despite having high accuracy, these methods are inefficient and require large memory consumption.
 Similar to instance segmentation, panoptic segmentation can be divided into top-down (proposal-based) or bottom-up (proposal-free) methods, as elaborated below.